oatspear/hoenn-tcg/README.md

 For an overview of the changes that were made to the original game, see [**CHANGELOG.md**](CHANGELOG.md)

 To assemble, first download RGBDS (https://github.com/gbdev/rgbds/releases) and extract it to /usr/local/bin.
 Run `make` in your shell.
-This will output a file named "poketcg_v2.gbc".
+This will output a file named "poketcg_hoenn.gbc".

 For more detailed instructions about how to set up the repository, see [**INSTALL.md**](INSTALL.md).